 A. Introduction to Gravitational Waves

-Einstein found that his linearized weak-field equations have wave solutions.
-[7] These transverse waves are ripples in the fabric of space-time, caused by some strong and catas- trophic events in the universe.
+Einstein found that his linearized weak-field equations have wave solutions [7].
+These transverse waves are ripples in the fabric of space-time, caused by some strong and catas- trophic events in the universe.

 According to Einstein’s calculations, gravitational waves are generated by objects accel- erating with asymmetric motion.
 To be more precise, gravitational waves require changing